 The first section of each chapter provides synopses of the published material that relates to the main topic of the chapter.
 The second section of each chapter gives a full list of the papers identified by the project professionals.
-The selected papers from the list in second section are summarized in the following section given with the reference number.
+The selected papers from this list are summarized in the following section given with the reference number.